keeganmilsten/Elementary-Arch/README.md

 # Elementary-Arch
 Make Arch look like Elementary OS

-- Once the program is done running in the terminal, aka. the terminal stops with this text:
+- Once the program is done running in the terminal, (aka. the terminal stops with this as it's last line: 'Terminal=false') Just press CTRL+D and close the terminal
-[Desktop Entry]
-Version=1.0
-Type=Application
-Name=Panther
-Icon=menu_new
-Exec=/bin/panther_launcher
-NoDisplay=false
-Categories=Utility;
-StartupNotify=false
-Terminal=false

-Just press CTRL+D